-The Smash Ultimate DLC characters follow a tradition started in Smash 4 wherein Nintendo slowly trickles out new characters for the game in the hopes of both selling more of the hardware/games, but also keeping the meta of the game alive.
+The Smash Ultimate DLC characters follow a tradition started in Smash 4 where Nintendo slowly trickles out new characters for the game in the hopes of not only selling more of the hardware/games, but also keeping interest in the game alive.

 Below are all of the details you need to know about the Smash Ultimate DLC characters, including how much they cost, where they came from, and how to play as them.

 Series: Piranha Plant finds his origins in the first Super Mario Bros. game as a common enemy.
 He sat within warp pipes, ready to chomp down on Mario and co. whenever they dared to cross his path.
 While he loses his warp pipe in favor of a flower pot in Ultimate, many of his moves relate back to even his first appearance in the Super Mario series.